Universal Deformations of a Curve and a Differential: Decomposition of holomorphic functions

-It remains to show that the coefficients of $b$ depend holomorphically on $(x,h,u,t_l)\in B(0,\delta_1)\times\Spa{H}\times\Spa{H}\times\Tm_l$.
-For any function $g:\mathbb{C}\to\mathbb{C}$ the right hand side of~\eqref{eq:pol 1} defines a polynomial of degree $d-1$, which takes at the roots $y_1,\ldots,y_d$ of $f(y)$ the same values as $g$.
-Hence for such $g$ the difference of the left hand side minus the right hand side of~\eqref{eq:pol 1} is always a multiple of $f$.
-We claim that the coefficients of the right hand side are polynomials in the coefficients of the polynomials $f$ and
+We now show that the coefficients of $b$ depend holomorphically on $(x,h,u,t_l)\in B(0,\delta_1)\times\mathfrak {H}\times\mathfrak {H}_l\times\Tm_l$.
+For any function $g:\mathbb{C}\to\mathbb{C}$, the right hand side of~\eqref{eq:pol 1} defines a polynomial of degree $d-1$, which takes the same values as $g$ at the roots $y_1,\ldots,y_d$ of $f(y)$.
+Hence for such $g$, the difference of the left hand side and the right hand side of~\eqref{eq:pol 1} is always a multiple of $f$.
+We claim that the coefficients of the right hand side are polynomials in the coefficients of the polynomials $f$ and in the expression

 In order to prove the claim we may assume that $g(y)$ is a polynomial of degree $d-1$.
-Due to~\eqref{eq:pol 2} the highest coefficient, in front of $y^{d-1}$, is equal to~\eqref{eq:sum} for $n=0$.
-Inductively the difference of $y^ng(y)$ minus a multiple of $f(y)$ has degree less than $d$.
-Consequently the coefficient of $g$ in front of $y^{d-1-n}$ is equal to~\eqref{eq:sum} minus a polynomial with respect to the coefficients of $f$ and higher coefficients of $g$.
+Due to~\eqref{eq:pol 2} the highest coefficient, i.e. that of $y^{d-1}$, is equal to~\eqref{eq:sum} for $n=0$.
+Inductively the difference of $y^ng(y)$ and a multiple of $f(y)$ has degree less than $d$.
+Consequently the coefficient of $y^{d-1-n}$ in $ g $ is equal to the difference of~\eqref{eq:sum} and a polynomial with respect to the coefficients of $f$ and higher coefficients of $g$.
 This proves the claim.